 - supporting Aboriginal communities to continue their role as custodians and develop economic opportunities to support the protection of a healthy swimmable river (e.g. festivals, net making for swimming areas, information sign posting and tourism operations).

-To inform our discussions of these and other elements, two contrasting models were explored in New Zealand and Australia.
-These are outlined in Parramatta River Aboriginal Leadership: Case Study Report.
+To inform our discussions, two contrasting models were explored in New Zealand and Australia.
+These are outlined in Parramatta River Aboriginal Leadership Case Study.

 The identification and inclusion of Aboriginal leadership is of significant importance to the overall success of this Masterplan.
 Continued work is needed to identify those responsible for different parts of the Parramatta River catchment to support the creation of collaborative leadership and Aboriginal custom through a balanced view of the entire catchment.